project-chip/alchemy/README.md

 > alchemy zap --attribute="in-progress"  --sdk-root=./connectedhomeip/ --spec-root=./connectedhomeip-spec/
 > ```

+> [!WARNING]
+> By default, Alchemy will refuse to generate XML for spec files with errors.
+If you receive the error `Alchemy was unable to proceed due to the following fatal errors in parsing the spec`,
+> you can either:
+>
+> 1. Fix the error.
+This is the best route.
+> 2. Use the `--exclude` flag to exclude the file that is failing to parse.
+> 3. Use the `--ignore-errored` flag to automatically exclude any files that are failing to parse
+> 4. Use the `--force` flag to cause Alchemy to ignore all errors and generate XML as best as it can.
+This is likely to cause issues later, and should be avoided if possible.

 > [!NOTE]
 > By default, existing ZAP XML files will be amended by Alchemy, leaving ordering of elements, comments and unrecognized XML attributes in place.
 The overwrite flag allows regenerating the XML files from scratch.